Galungan – the celebration of the victory between good over evil

-On the day itself, the Balinese return to their ancestral villages to pray at the temple and make offerings to the spirits.
+On the day of Galungan itself, the Balinese Hindus return to their ancestral villages to pray at the temple and make offerings to the spirits.
 Women are seen carrying the offerings on their heads, while men bring palm fronds.

 The Ngelawang is performed in the villages.
 Ngelawang is an exorcism ceremony performed by a “barong” – a divine protector in the form of a mythical beast.

 The barong is invited into houses as he makes his way through the village.
-His presence is meant to restore the balance of good and evil in a house.
-The residents of the house will pray before the dancing barong, who will afterwards give a piece of his fur as a keepsake
+It is believed that his presence is meant to restore the balance of good and evil in a house.
+The residents of the house will pray to the gods before the dancing barong, who will afterwards give a piece of his fur as a keepsake

 The day after Galungan, Balinese visit their families and closest friends.